 A http(s) squid proxy server has been set up to forward the traffic over a special line to SurfSara.
-This activates when you set the http\proxy and/or https\proxy environment variable correctly before starting the download, like this:
+This activates when you set the http\proxy and https\proxy environment variables correctly before starting the download.
+(Both are needed as the https results in a redirect to a plain http URL.)
+Like so: